-We can use the board to do this, rather than trying to keep track of where different snake segments are on the board.
+We can use the board to store this information.
+So rather than trying to keep track of where different snake segments are on the board.
 We store how many more iterations of the game loops the Snake should be visible in every cell.

 We then simply decrease this as we iterate over the board.

-We need to make a few small changes to accomodate this.
+We need to make a few small changes to accommodate this.
 First, we need

 to replace the assignments